mienaikoe/ziyu/Chapters/Chapter7.md

 "Sure, you can't trust me.
 But you also can't trust any of the criminals in Ulu either.
 If something were to harm the Heiko senator's spouse, the selfless hero-messenger, it would be awful for Holragi and our entire project.
 You would surely be in safe hands."

 Kip added his opinion, "It does sound like a good deal, Lif.
-One La'To on the frontlines of civilization is much better than whatever you would get in an even colder Ulu than normal."
+One La'To on the frontlines of civilization is much better than whatever you would get in Ulu."

-"Three La'To," the magistrate added.
-"I am convinced that this would be a fitting 'punishment' and that the state would see more use in applying you to our problems than sending you someplace where you mindlessly twiddle your thumbs in the cold.
-I give you the choice, Liffa."
+"It would be three La'To in Ulu," the magistrate added.
+"I believe that Fajro's suggestion would be a fitting alternative and that the state would see more use in applying you to the problem than sending you someplace where you mindlessly twiddle your thumbs in the cold.."

 I withdrew from the door and faced the wall.
 I had never felt so powerless before: my fate being discussed by a room full of powerful men while I stood in a cell, like I wasn't even there.
 And my decisions were now between two extremely risky cases.
 I listened intently to the silence surrounding us and begged for a message, but none came.
 The pulse in my head and the gentle shifting of cloth behind me filled my headsound.

-"Let's give her a moment, guys," I heard Kip say.
+"Let's give hae a moment, guys," I heard Kip say.

 I turned around and found the back of his head and said "Wait, Kip.
 Just you."

-The others gathered their lanterns and moved to the other room, the magistrate helping Fajro.
+The others gathered their lanterns and moved to the other room, the magistrate wrapping his arm around Fajro to help.
 I walked toward Kip but didn't reach for him this time.

 "Kip... how many people know?"